Perilla-lab/TEMNet/README.md

 to train other architectures please provide the proper pretraining weights.
 Weights for every epoch are stored on **/weights/**.

 ## Running Prediction Procedures
 Prediction requires trained weights for a given backbone.
-We have provided weights for TEMNet, ResNet101 and ResNet101v2 which can be downloaded using the script in the **/weights/** directory.
+We have provided weights and precompiled models for TEMNet, ResNet101 and ResNet101v2 which can be downloaded using the script in the **/weights/** directory.
 The predict.py script in **/scripts/rcnn/** handles prediction for individual images
 ```
 python3 predict.py -d 'single' -p '/path/to/image.png' -b [backbone_name]